phac-nml/irida/doc/user/administrator/index.md

 After adding the remote API you should be directed to the details page for that API.

+To test the remote API, click the "Connect" button.
+You should be directed to a login page for the remote API's REST API.
+To connect to the remote API you must have been given a username and password for the remote installation.
+See [remote APIs](../user/dashboard/#remote-apis) for more details.

 ![API Details](images/api-details.png)

 Removing a Remote API